neurogears/niddk-2018/index.md

 * How to use Bonsai to create data acquisition and processing pipelines
 * How to create your own closed-loop behaviour systems
-* Different approaches to achieve precise synchronization of independent data streams
+* How to specify a simple operant behavior task using states and events
 * What is a Bonsai workflow and what it represents
 * What is a marble diagram and how to read it
 * What is an observable sequence